ebanx/woocommerce-gateway-ebanx/readme.txt

 **Automatic**

-Automatic installation is the easiest, and it can be done without leaving your web browser.
+Automatic installation is the easiest way to do it, and it can be done without leaving your web browser.
 To do an automatic install of the EBANX plugin, login to the WordPress Dashboard, go to the Plugins menu, and select “Add New.”
 Then, search for the “EBANX” to find EBANX Payment Gateway for WooCommerce and click on “Install Now.”
 After the installation, you just have to activate and get ready to sell even more.

 **Manual**